YACS-RCOS/docs/README.md

 Not only for the health and success of the project, but its contributors as well.

 #### Contributors
-Look here if you want to contribute to Yacs, or just play around with the source.
+Look here if you want to contribute to Yacs, run the software on your machine, or just play around with the source.
 Here you will find installation instructions, project management information, and tips on how and where to get started.

 #### Architecture